SPECIAL OFFERS AVAILABLE! Limited-time discounts for all customers — plus extra savings for: • Public service members • Seniors • Individuals with

 Boston Living Cost: What You Should Know

-One of the biggest considerations when deciding is Boston a good place to live is the cost of living.
+One of the biggest considerations when deciding whether Boston is a good place to live is the cost of living.
 Boston is one of the most expensive cities in the U.S., but salaries often match the higher expenses.

 • Rent for a one-bedroom apartment: $2,500 – $3,500 per month